ragu222/wifi-clone-army/README.md

 # wifi-clone-army
-Remotely run scripts on multiple machines
+Python script to remotely run scripts on multiple machines using the Paramiko library